 Sravasti in Uttar Pradesh was one of the six largest cities in India during the times of Gautam Buddha.
-The city finds mention in the epic Mahabharata and is believed to have been named after the legendary king Shravasta.
-However, Buddhist legend has it that it took its name from sage Savattha who lived there.
+The city finds mention in the epic Mahabharata and is believed to have been named after the legendary King Shravasti.
+However, Buddhist legend has it that it took its name from the sage Savattha, who lived there.

 Excavations carried out in this region have unearthed the ruins at Saheth which include plinths and foundations of numerous Buddhist structures including stupas, monasteries and temples.
 Balrampur district is a famous tourist destination in the area and is famous for rich literary landscape.
 While here you can also visit Payagpur and Khargupur, one of the most beautiful villages of the region.

-Today, the city walls of Savatthi are still standing, encompassing the remains of three ancient buildings: Anathapindika's stupa, Angulimala's stupa, and an ancient temple dedicated to a Jain Tirthankara.
+Today, the city walls of Sravasti are still standing, encompassing the remains of three ancient buildings: Anathapindika's stupa, Angulimala's stupa and an ancient temple dedicated to a Jain Tirthankara.
 Outside the city gates, there is another stupa were the Twin Miracle took place.

-Sravasti is of great significance to the Jain community, and it is believed that Sambhavnath, the third Jaina Tirthankara was born here.
+Sravasti is of great significance to the Jain community, and it is believed that Sambhavnath, the third Jain Tirthankara, was born here.

 Sravasti can be reached from nearby cities by road and rail.
 The nearest airport is Lucknow Airport.